Ji-In-Kwak/Automatic_Incident_Detection/README.md

 - **mprofile2** : also consider incident reports which occurred on other roads in subgraph (3. data_preprocessing_mprofile2.py)

+- **CV** : dataset for random cross validation experiments with 10 K-fold (4. data_preprocessing_CV.py)

 ### b.
 Train/Test split

 The train/valid/test set is split according to the period.
 Each dataset includes 3 months for train set and 1 month each for valid and test set.
+For cross-validation(CV) dataset, each train/validation/test set is 60%, 20%, 20%, respectively.

 * * *